Quick Summary

-What is a shared mailbox?
+What is a shared mailbox in Outlook?

 A shared mailbox in Outlook is a centralized email account that multiple team members can access.
-It is used as a centralized email account for a team, department, or company.
+Learning how to add a shared mailbox in Outlook is an important skill.

-Shared mailboxes are created in Microsoft Exchange and then added to the Outlook account of each person who needs access.
+Shared mailboxes are created in Microsoft Exchange and then added to the Microsoft Outlook account of each person who needs access.
 Once added, the shared mailbox will appear in the user’s Outlook account just like any other email account, and they can send and receive customer service emails from it.
 Nifty right?

-Companies using shared mailboxes should keep in mind best practices for shared mailboxes, including rules and tags, folders and labels, security and insights.
+Companies using shared mailboxes should keep in mind best practices for shared mailboxes, including rules and tags, folders and labels, security, and insights.

 Benefits of using a shared mailbox in Outlook